Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Metropolis Adjusted Langevin Trajectories

-We highlight that a positive choice of friction in \Cref{alg:malt} avoids this restrictive condition.
-This fact illustrates further MALT's robustness with respect to tuning.
-We denote that ergodicity has also been established for Randomized HMC in \cite{livingstone2019geometric}, as soon as $T>0$ is drawn such that $\mathbb{P}(\lfloor T/h\rfloor=1)>0$.
-The study of geometric ergodicity for \Cref{alg:malt} is beyond the scope of our study.
+where $M>0$ is the Lipshitz constant of $\nabla\Phi$; see \Cref{assumption:grad_lipschitz}.
+In particular, the integration time of HMC is required to be small: of the order $M^{-1/2}$.
+A positive choice of friction in \Cref{alg:malt} avoids this restrictive condition, enabling the use of longer trajectories for anisotropic targets.
+We refer to \cite{livingstone2019geometric} for ergodicity results on Randomized HMC.
+The geometric ergodicity for \Cref{alg:malt} is beyond the scope of our study.